Hypercub3/Audio-Transcription-Tools/README.md

 # Audio-Transcription-Tools
-A couple of python scripts for working with whisper ▸ transcribe audio and trim parts w/o speech
+A couple of python scripts for working with whisper ▸ transcribe audio/video and trim parts w/o speech